abstractFlo/atlas-docs/documentation/server/discord/bot.md

 ### Step 4

-Generate an OAuth URL and setup permissions for your bot, copy / paste it to your browser and invite him to your Server.
+Generate an OAuth URL and setup permissions for your bot, copy / paste it into your browser and invite The Bot to your Server.

 ![We prefer to check only the permissions you really want](../../../.gitbook/assets/discord/permissions_oauth.png)